SKnoedler/Portfolio/README.md

 	_Tools: Python(Numpy and Matplotlib)_

 - ### Academic Papers
-	- [Airbnb Data Analysis](https://github.com/steffen/.../prediction1.ipynb): I am currently working on an analysis that covers an Airbnb dataset of over 31,000 data records.
+	- [Airbnb Data Analysis]: I am currently working on an analysis that covers an Airbnb dataset of over 31,000 data records.
 In this paper, I am applying the concept of Cross-industry standard process for data mining (CRISP-DM) when analyzing the dataset.
 The quantitative and qualitative analysis includes a variety of visualization (Python, Excel) as well as different regression models (including optimal selection of features).
 The report will be posted later.

 	_Tools: Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_